Revision 16-2; Effective April 1, 2016

 Identical Application — One or more exact copies of an application previously submitted by an applicant.

-Immigrant — An alien who is abandoning his residence in a foreign country to live in the U.S. as a permanent resident, for example a lawful permanent resident (LPR).
+Immigrant — An alien who abandons residence in a foreign country to live in the U.S. as a permanent resident, for example a lawful permanent resident (LPR).

 Inaccessible Resources — Resources not legally available to the individual.

-Independent Child — A child who does not live with a parent and who:
+Independent Child — A child who does not live with a parent and who is:

-- is able to apply for Medicaid on his own behalf, or
+- able to apply for Medicaid on the child's own behalf, or

-- is eligible for Medicaid because a responsible person who is not within the degree of relationship required for TANF applies on the child's behalf.
+- eligible for Medicaid because a responsible person who is not within the degree of relationship required for Temporary Assistance for Needy Families (TANF) applies on the child's behalf.